w3c/cogai/demos/reasoning/README.md

 # Reasoning and Plans

-Following the Aristotelian tradition, AI researchers have for the most part modelled reasoning by a reduction to logic and deductive inference: *what is provably true given the set of assumptions and inference rules.* Cognitive Science is the experimental study of the organizing principles of the mind, and by contrast with Aristotle, focuses on *what is useful based upon prior knowledge and past experience in the presence of uncertainty.*
+Following the Aristotelian tradition, AI researchers have for the most part modelled reasoning by a reduction to logic and deductive inference: *what is provably true given the set of assumptions and inference rules.* Cognitive Science is the experimental study of the organizing principles of the mind, and by contrast with logic, focuses on *what has proved useful based upon prior knowledge and past experience in the presence of uncertainty.*

 Plans describe a sequence of steps that need to be taken in order to achieve the desired goals.
 One way to express plans is as event driven transitions between states.
 Such transitions can update information associated with the plan (the mental model of the world) and invoke actions, e.g. to say something.
 To make plans more manageable, it is convenient to structure them hierarchically into sub-plans.